 In addition, click here to view a 1-hour presentation by PRF co-founders Dr. Leslie Gordon (PRF’s Medical Director) and Dr. Scott Berns (PRF’s Chairman of the Board)

-As of February 2013, there are 100* children living in 36 different countries who have been diagnosed with Progeria; however we believe that there are more children who have this condition, but have not yet been diagnosed.
-Visit http://www.findtheother150.org for ways you can help, and hear from parents and experts through podcasts.
+You can click here for the most recent numbers and countries, however, we believe that there are more children who have this condition, but have not yet been diagnosed.
+Visit FindtheOther150.org for ways you can help, and hear from parents and experts through podcasts.

 Our information about children with Progeria is confidential, including details about where they live.
 However, Click here to view a map to see the approximate locations they reside in.